alterx/lovely-infinite-scrolling/README.md

 TODOs
 -----
 * Figure out something to work out the quickly-updated-feed issue (the bigger the number of items per page the less possibilities of this happening)
+ Still, you should be able to check (server side) if the id corresponds to the page or return the correct page instead :)
 How to
 ------